René de Nebesky-Wojkowitz: Biography

-René Mario de Nebesky-Wojkowitz was born in Groß Hoschütz in Moravia on 29 June 1923.
-After completing his secondary education in Leitmeritz and Prague, he devoted himself to the study of Central Asian ethnology, Tibetan, and Mongolian at the universities of Berlin and Vienna.
+René Mario de Nebesky-Wojkowitz was born in Velké Hoštice in Czechoslovakia on 29 June 1923.
+After completing his secondary education in Litoměřice and Prague, he devoted himself to the study of Central Asian ethnology, Tibetan, and Mongolian at the universities of Berlin and Vienna.
 It was especially the teachings of the late Robert Bleichsteiner at the University of Vienna that encouraged him to specialize in Tibetan studies.
-Before the defense of his doctoral thesis (see Bibliography, no. 3) on November 3, 1949 he published two articles on the Bön religion and the state oracle.
-From November 1949 to July 1950 he continued his studies in Italy under the direction of Giuseppe Tucci and Joseph Rock, as well as in London at the School of Oriental and African Studies and the London School of Economics.
+Before the defense of his doctoral thesis (see Bibliography, no. 3) on 3 November 1949, he published two articles on the Bön religion and the state oracle.
+From November 1949 to July 1950, he continued his studies in Italy under the direction of Giuseppe Tucci and Joseph Rock, as well as in London at the School of Oriental and African Studies and the London School of Economics.

 In August 1950, Nebesky-Wojkowitz set off for Kalimpong and did not return to Europe until February 1953 (nos.
 16, 18).
 His long stay there gave him access to many texts on protector deities and allowed him to benefit from the council of Tibetan scholars who sought refuge during the Chinese incursion.
 One can find a vivid description of events at that time in a book he intended for non-specialists (no. 20).
 Nebesky-Wojkowitz published the results of his research in several articles, and especially in his most important work, Oracles and Demons of Tibet: The Cult and Iconography of the Tibetan Protective Deities (no. 22).
 This voluminous 666-page book is widely considered a foundational study of Tibetan popular religion and deity cults, making it an indispensable compendium for all those who deal with protector deities.
 Nebesky-Wojkowitz also made several excursions among the Lepcha of Sikkim (nos.
 7, 10, 14, 15).
 In 1954 he spent five months in Leiden identifying the collection of Lepcha manuscripts at the National Museum of Ethnology, where he had already made a list of the titles of Tibetan xylographs and manuscripts during a seven-month stay in 1953.

 René de Nebesky-Wojkowitz visited Kalimpong and Sikkim a second time in the last months of 1956 before going to Nepal to look for a new site of exploration (no. 23).
 In 1958–1959 he visited Nepal again and stayed there for three months.
 He collected a considerable amount of material as well as 400 objects for the Museum of Ethnology in Vienna, where they remain today.
 In 1958 he became a "wissenschaftlicher Beamter" at the Museum of Ethnology.
 At the start of 1958 he was diagnosed with pneumonia, the effects of which were felt during his third expedition to the Himalayas in 1958–1959.
 The travels that he undertook in Nepal became too demanding on his health and, upon his return to Vienna, he died at the age of 36 on 9 July 1959 after a brief illness.